A functional law of large numbers for a spatial model of Muller's ratchet: Model definition and main results

 \subsection{Application to different settings of population dynamics}

 In this subsection, we show how our results apply to different models of population growth.
 Since our definition of the spatial Muller's ratchet $\eta^N$ is rather general, it can be used to model asexual populations under different biological assumptions.
-For instance, taking
+For instance, taking for some $r >0$ and $B \geq 0$,

-we recover the same birth and death rates as in the model introduced by Foutel-Rodier and Etheridge in~\cite{foutel2020spatial} (recall that we described this model in Section~\ref{Paper02_biological_motivation}).
-Phenomenologically, $r$ indicates the Malthusian growth factor, and $B$ reflects the dependence of the growth rate on the local population density.
-Note that the value of the population density $U$ at which the maximum of the function

-is attained depends on the parameter $B$.
-If $0 \leq B \leq 1$, then the function attains its maximum when $U = 0$, i.e.~the maximum per-capita growth rate is attained at $U = 0$.
-We say that in this case the population dynamics (neglecting, for now, the effect of deleterious mutations) satisfies a Fisher-KPP condition \cite{garnier2012inside}.
-Biologically, this means that competition prevails over cooperation in determining the population dynamics.

-For $B > 1$, the function $[0,\infty) \ni U \mapsto q_{+}(U) - q_{-}(U)$ attains its maximum at $U = \frac{B-1}{2B} > 0$.
-In this case, we say the population (neglecting the effect of deleterious mutations) exhibits a weak Allee effect, since the maximum per-capita growth rate is attained at an intermediate population density rather than at low population density \cite{foutel2020spatial}.
-From a biological point of view, this scenario corresponds to the case where both competition and cooperation affect the population dynamics.